-The movement in units on issue in the Fund during the period and the number of units in the Fund as at the end of the period are disclosed in note 3 of the financial report.
+The movement in units on issue in the Fund during the year and the number of units in the Fund as at the end of the financial year are disclosed in Note 3 of the financial report.

-The value of the Fund's assets and liabilities is disclosed in the Statement of Financial Position and in accordance with the accounting policies set out in note 1 of the financial report.
+The value of the Fund's assets and liabilities is disclosed in the Statement of Financial Position and in accordance with the accounting policies set out in Note 1 of the financial report.